 When you become a chiropodist/podiatrist, one of the first things you learn is the importance of good hygiene.
 It is indeed the duty of a specialist to wear equipment that prevents the transmission of diseases or viruses.
-This particularly refers to masks, aprons and of course gloves.
-Podialux, expert store in consumables for medical pedicures and podiatrists in Belgium, gives you the advantages of quality gloves.
+This includes masks, aprons, and of course, gloves.
+Podialux, an expert store in consumables for medical chiropody and podiatry in Belgium, provides you with the advantages of quality gloves.

 What type of gloves to use as a podiatrist?

-First of all, it is important to clarify the different types of gloves for chiropodists/podiatrists that can be found on the market for impeccable hygiene.
+First of all, it is important to review the different types of gloves for chiropody/podiatry available on the market for impeccable hygiene.
 Three distinct materials are used for their manufacture:

 - Latex;